ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 **Prerequisites for this step:**
 - Ensure `node1` is running and network-accessible
-- Terraform (or Tofu) installed on your Ansible control node
 - Secret files already generated (see **Create Secret Files** section above)

 {{site.data.alerts.end}}